Home » The Portugal D7 Visa

 You will need a visa to live in Portugal for more than 90 days.
 And that can present a challenge for some people because you need to find a reason to get a visa.

 For retirees, remote workers, or someone living off passive income, the D7 Visa—often called Portugal’s Retirement or Passive Income Visa—is probably your best shot at long-term living in Portugal.
+The D7 doesn’t require hefty upfront payments, and you don’t need an employer waiting for you.

 What Exactly Is the D7 Visa?